AdobeDocs/workfront.en/help/quicksilver/agile/get-started-with-boards/manage-board-columns.md

    >[!NOTE]
    >
    >If you do use custom statuses in [!DNL Workfront], the first time you move a connected card into this column you will be prompted to choose a status.
-For example, if the connected project has multiple status types that all correspond to Completed, you must choose which status to use in Workfront.
+For example, if the connected project has multiple status types that all correspond to [!UICONTROL Completed], you must choose which status to use in [!DNL Workfront].
 You can set your choice as the default so you don't have to make the selection every time you move a card to the column.
    >For more information on statuses, see [Statuses overview](/help/quicksilver/administration-and-setup/customize-workfront/creating-custom-status-and-priority-labels/statuses-overview.md).

 1. (Optional) Set a value for the card assignees: